franktopel/v11te/README.md

 This is a template (or demo) for integrating [Vite](https://vitejs.dev) with [Eleventy](https://www.11ty.dev/).
 This allows you to use Vite for its very fast bundling of JS and assets for client-side scripts, while building the static pages (and anything related) with Eleventy.

 This main branch uses plain JS, as well as the Vite plugin for legacy scripts.
-To check out other possibilities (react, react with typescript), check out the branches of this repository.

 ## Pre-requisites

 You will need [Node](https://nodejs.org/en/download/) and `npm` installed. npm typically comes installed with node.
-I recommend [using a version manager, such as nvm, to manage your node installation](https://github.com/nvm-sh/nvm)
+I recommend [using a version manager, such as nvm, to manage your node installation](https://github.com/nvm-sh/nvm) [nvm for Windows](https://github.com/coreybutler/nvm-windows)

 ## How to build